 Absolutely!
 Part- or full-time work and volunteering should be included, as well as working on a family farm or caring for siblings.
 We want to hear the details about your jobs, including when (the months and years) you worked.

-Yes, most definitely!
+Yes!
 But don’t go overboard; we don’t need letters from every teacher you’ve ever had or the principal of your school.
 It’s about the quality of the letters and how well the people know you, not the recommenders’ titles.